Dichelopa chionogramma

 Dichelopa chionogramma is a species of moth of the family Tortricidae.
 It is found on the Marquesas Archipelago in French Polynesia.
 It was first described by Edward Meyrick in 1934.

+Like several other species in its genus, Dichelopa chionogramma is endemic to the Marquesas Archipelago, with closely related taxa recorded only on islands such as Hiva Oa and Nuku Hiva.